Andrew1013-development/spam_machine/README.md

 - GitHub : Issues tab on the repository page

 ## changelog
-Version 3.0 beta 4 (the newest versiom) :
+Version 3.0 beta 4 (the newest version) :
 1. added the ability to self-install the modules if it's missing

 Version 3.0 beta 3 :